-During 2022, there were no dispositions.
+During the year ended December 31, 2022, there were no dispositions.

 2021 Acquisitions and Dispositions

 On July 7, 2021, we acquired Eastgate Office Park, consisting of an approximately 280,000 square feet, multi-tenant office campus in Bellevue, Washington.
 The purchase price was approximately \$125 million, excluding closing costs of approximately \$0.2 million.